 A company like Stonemaier Games relies heavily on distributors and retailers to sell our games.
-98% of the units we’ve sold over the last few years have gone through the distribution system.
+90% of the units we’ve sold over the last few years have gone through the distribution system (English and localization).
 The percentage may be different for a brand-new product, but in the long run over various reprints, retailers sell the vast majority of our games to consumers.

 Publishers support retailers in different ways.
 Here are some of the ways Stonemaier Games does this:

 - We authorize distributors to send demo copies of our games to retailers (they pass on those costs to us).

 - We prominently feature a retailer locator on our website, as well as a link to that locator at the top of every game page.
 Any retailer who carries our products can request to be added to that list and to our monthly retailer e-newsletter (retailers, you can find me at firstname.lastname@example.org).